mikael-ros/table-clamp/readme.md

 It is by no means a complex design at all, and I'm only sharing it for documentations sake, really.
 Feel free to use it though, just keep the license in mind.

-This design was creating using FreeCAD.
+This design was created using FreeCAD.
 I am self-taught and a beginner, so there may be many flaws.

 ## Printing
 I printed it with eSun PLA+ with the following settings on a Sovol SV06 with default firmware: